CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/overview.md

     linkStyle 0 stroke-width:0, fill:none;
 ```

-1. User approves the *AGGREGATOR*, which then transfers tokens into the aggregator contract
+1. User gives approval the **AGGREGATOR**, which then transfers tokens into the aggregator contract
-2. Aggregator exchanges GOV-TOKEN for USDT using *Uniswap*
+2. Aggregator exchanges `GOV-TOKEN` for `USDT` using Uniswap
-3. Transfers the USDT directly from Uniswap into the *Curve* pool
+3. Transfers the `USDT` directly from Uniswap into the Curve pool
-4. Perform a swap on the Curve pool (USDT<>USDC) via **`exchange_received`**
+4. Perform a swap on the Curve pool (`USDT<>USDC`) via **`exchange_received`**
-5. Transfer USDC to the user
+5. Transfer `USDC` to the user

 !!!info
     This method saves aggregators one redundant ERC-20 transfer and eliminates the need to grant approval to a curve pool.
 Without this function, the aggregator would have to conduct an additional transaction, transferring USDT from the Uniswap pool to their aggregator contract after the exchange, and then sending it to the Curve pool for another exchange (USDT<>USDC).
-    However, with this method in place, the aggregator can transfer the output tokens directly into the next pool and perform an exchange (`exchange_received`).
+    However, with this method in place, the aggregator can transfer the output tokens directly into the next pool and perform an exchange.